 In this future, it’s not “what you know,” but rather “the quality of the questions you ask” that will be most important.

 Want to know the average spectral color of women’s blouses on Madison Avenue this morning?
-Ask it, and your AI can gather the image data and provide you an accurate answer in seconds.
+Ask it, and your AI assistant can gather the image data and provide you an accurate answer in seconds.
 If you’re in the fashion business, you can go on to ask whether any recent advertising campaign correlates with the change in blouse color.

 Such an abundance of data is what I call “Radical Transparency” and it leads to a few interesting conclusions, which are probably the topic of a future blog…

 First, that privacy may truly be a thing of the past.
 And second, that it is harder and harder to do something in secret without leaving a digital trail.

 This email is a briefing of the week's most compelling, abundance-enabling tech developments, curated by Marissa Brassfield in preparation for Abundance 360.
 Read more about A360 below.

 WANT MORE CONVERSATIONS LIKE THIS? - JOIN ME

 At Abundance 360, Peter's 360-person executive mastermind, we teach the metatrends, implications and unfair advantages for entrepreneurs enabled by breakthroughs like those featured above.
 We're looking for CEOs and entrepreneurs who want to change the world.
 The program is highly selective.
 Apply now for Abundance360 Summit if you'd like to develop an Abundance mindset.